-CREATIVE BRIEF: PRSF New Music Biennial
+CREATIVE BRIEF: Hull Comedy Festival 10 Year Anniversary

 Background:

-The New Music Biennial is a PRS for Music Foundation initiative that supports and provides a platform for talented organisations and music creators who are pushing the boundaries of new music in the UK.
-It builds on the successes of the New Music Biennial 2014 and Cultural Olympiad programme, New Music 20×12, and creates a world class programme of commissions, performed across the UK, broadcast by BBC Radio 3.
-It will be performed across various venues in Hull City Centre before going to the Southbank Centre.

-New Music Biennial presents new music across all genres, from classical and chamber opera, to jazz, folk and electronic.
-With the aim to reach new audiences for contemporary music and encourage ideas for short works no longer than 15 minutes duration which are to be performed in a range of settings.

-New Music Biennial aims to:

-celebrate and showcase the talent of the UK’s music sector and to raise the profile of composers from every part of the UK

-invest in excellent, new work which is performed more than once
+Hull Comedy Festival (insert copy about background)

+Hull Comedy Festival aims to :

+Promote internationally renowned comedians in Hull.

+Make it an attractive destination nationally for comedy fans and appeal to those from nearby cities.

-engage and inspire all kinds of audiences by commissioning and presenting new music in a dynamic and unusual way
+engage and inspire all kinds of audiences by presenting new and established comedians.

-present a snapshot of the diverse and distinctive music which is created in the UK by composers at different stages of their career

-support organisations which are developing local and regional audiences for new music

-strengthen touring opportunities and working relationships between UK composers, commissioning bodies and performers

-http://www.newmusicbiennial.co.uk/
+Appeal to risk takers who will take a chance on seeing someone new or unknown.

+Develop large audiences for future years.

+Remain a presence in the city throughout the year, at flashpoints.

 Description:

-Design, artwork and print of a mini-brochure to be handed out over the 3 days (30 June – 2 July) and a couple of weeks prior, folding out to a minimum of an A3 sized map (size tba), folded down to A5 (tba) featuring all the host venues, timings schedule and description of each performance / artists (recommendations required for format).
+Design, artwork and print of a mini-brochure to be handed out over the festival 2 – 22 November and a few weeks prior, folding out to a minimum of an A3 sized map (size tba), folded down to A5 (tba) featuring all the host venues, timings schedule and description of each performance / artists (recommendations required for format).

 Printed on uncoated stock, 130gsm throughout. with fold out map Quantity – Approx. 10,000 Point size of text – 10pt min. - 12pt (accessibility) – perhaps 11pt minimum for finer details if needed.
-The brochure will be in the Hull 2017 Brand colours as outlined in the brand guidelines, with provision for Hull 2017 and PRSF New Music Biennial logos.
+The brochure will be in the Hull 2017 Brand colours as outlined in the brand guidelines, with provision for Hull 2017 and Hull Comedy Festival logos.
 Some assets to incorporate funding and partner recognition.

-The ‘image’ / visual identity for the weekend is to develop the look and feel of PRSF New Music Biennial in Hull.
+The ‘image’ / visual identity is to develop the look and feel Hull Comedy Festival.

 The design needs to be adapted for: